 When the iPad came out in 2010, lines went around the block from the 5th Avenue Apple store in New York City.
 Everybody wanted a taste of Apple’s latest shiny toy, which promised to deliver the “most advanced technology in a magical and revolutionary device.”

 I had my first encounter with the new tablet during that trip, when a fellow traveler offered me hers in a hostel in Lilongwe, Malawi.
-She’d seen me freak out over an urgent need to check an online application, when the hostel had Wi-fi but no in-house computer.
+She’d seen me freak out over an urgent need to check an online application, when the hostel had Wi-Fi but no in-house computer.

 As iPads became more ubiquitous, and I had more opportunities to use them, my bafflement with the device didn’t stop.
 The screen was large enough to write comfortably, but the keyboard was no better than that on my iPhone, and slowed my typing to a crawl.

 My eyes tired after reading on it for too long, and I found the camera pointless, given the size and bulkiness of the device.
-I kept wondering why my friends and coworkers, who already had a smartphone and (often) a laptop, would even consider performing any task in a device that made the experience significantly more frustrating.
+I kept wondering why my friends and coworkers, who already had a smartphone and (often) a laptop, would even consider performing any task on a device that made the experience significantly more frustrating.

-Five years later, I can count on one hand the moments I’ve actually found any use for the iPad.
+Many years later, I can count on one hand the moments I’ve actually found any use for the iPad.